dreams-of-formaldehyde/Cemu/README.md

 On Windows Cemu is currently only available in a portable format so no installation is required besides extracting it in a safe place.

 The native macOS build is currently purely experimental and should not be considered stable or ready for issue-free gameplay.
 There are also known issues with degraded performance due to the use of MoltenVK and Rosetta for ARM Macs.
-We appreciate your patience while we improve Cemu for macOS.
+We appreciate your patience while we improve Cemu for macASS.

 Pre-2.0 releases can be found on Cemu's [changelog page](https://cemu.info/changelog.html).